Bros: After the Screaming Stops

-Bros: After the Screaming Stops is a 2018 documentary film about the English pop band Bros consisting of twins Matt and Luke Goss.
+Bros: After the Screaming Stops is a 2018 documentary film about the English pop band Bros, consisting of twins Matt and Luke Goss.
 It was directed by Joe Pearlman and David Soutar and produced by Leo Pearlman.
-The film documents the Bros's preparation for their reunion shows at London's O2 Arena in August 2017, 28 years after their last performance.
+The film documents the band’s preparation for their reunion shows at London's O2 Arena in August 2017, 28 years after their last performance.
 It is a British venture produced by Fulwell 73, with Lorton Entertainment and XYZ Films serving as distributors.
 It is also in association with BBC Music.

 After the Screaming Stops had its U.K. premiere as part of the 2018 BFI London Film Festival on 17 October 2018 and then given a limited release in the United Kingdom on 9 November 2018.
 The film was also released on home media on 12 November peaking at #1 on the Official Music Video Chart, and was on the chart for 24 weeks.
 The film won awards including Moment of the Year at the 2019 BBC Radio & Music Awards, National Film Awards UK for Best Documentary, and the BAFTA Award for Best Editing: Factual.